sourcegraph/sourcegraph-public-snapshot/internal/codeintel/uploads/internal/commitgraph/README.md

 For the marked as dirty repository:
 - Get full commit graph (non-annotated) from git server.
 All commits and their relationships
-- Get metadata for all uploaded indices (indexer name, commit, root directory)
+- Get metadata for all uploaded indexes (indexer name, commit, root directory)

 ### What is an annotated commit graph